It’s important to check with your doctor if something medical is behind your insomnia. You can often get medicine to alleviate it in the short-term.

 However, once your body has entered into a certain habit, it can take time — especially if you have not managed to eliminate the stresses and anxieties that life gives you — to reverse that habit and enter a pattern of good sleep.

-Here is a routine that works for many people.
-I don’t know if it will work for you, but it’s certainly worth a try!
+Here are two routines that work for many people.
+I don’t know if either of them will work for you, but they’re certainly worth a try!

-Follow this simple process, which takes only a couple of minutes, when you want to fall asleep.
+Whichever of the two routines you decide to use, follow the simple process, which takes only a couple of minutes, when you want to fall asleep.
 It might not work the first few times, so be persistent.
-Some people find that this works the first time, others need to keep going for a few days or even a week.
+Some people find that it works the first time, and others need to keep going for a few days or even a week.

 - Go to the toilet to empty your bladder.
 Ensure that you’ve had enough water to drink, and maybe keep a bottle of water next to your bed.

-- Now, relax.
+- Relax.
 Take three or four deep, relaxing breaths.

 - Allow every muscle in your head to relax.
 Think of your forehead (are you frowning?); the little muscles around your eyes; your eyelids; eyes; scalp; cheeks; tongue; jaw; lips; neck.